w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::info Live on Kusama

 Pool commissions are currently live on Kusama.
-On Polkadot will be live once the Max Commission will be decided through governance referendum.
+On Polkadot [Referendum 55](https://polkadot.polkassembly.io/referenda/55) will enable a `globalMaxCommission` of 10% on Polkadot and enable pool commission.

 :::

 As the pool root role, you can set pool commissions that will be applied to the staking rewards paid out to the pool's system account before rewards are allocated for the pool members.

 Three methods can be used when setting the pool commission: